officialrajdeepsingh/contentlayer/README.md

 Build static website with markdown, contentlayer,netlify cms and nextjs.
 In nextjs we provide sitemap, SEO, pagination and Search support and deploy with netlify cms

+In the New update, i fix search issue and add login functionalty in blog

 ## step
-1. Download code `git clone https://github.com/officialrajdeepsingh/contentLayerNetlifycmsVercel.git`
+1. Download code `git clone https://github.com/officialrajdeepsingh/contentlayer.git`
 2. Run the `npm install`
 3. To start local develpoment server run ` npm run dev`